mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 9:00AM on 07 December 2025 or as the situation changes.

+- Flood alert: River Avon in Worcestershire
+- Rising river levels this evening may lead to flooding.
+Flooding is possible on 06 December 2025 .
+Locations most affected will be low lying land and roads near rivers.
+Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
+Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
+Mill Bank Road from Jubillee Bridge to Fladbury is impacted.
+River levels at Bredon are predicted to peak between 1.9m and 2.2m on Sunday afternoon 07/12.
+Further rainfall is forecast next week which may see river levels rise further.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 9:00AM on 07 December 2025 or as the situation changes.

 - Warning no longer in force: Tidal River Avon at Bristol, Pill and Shirehampton
 - There is no longer a threat of flooding, though standing water and debris may still remain.
 Tidal conditions are expected to improve and no flooding is expected.